Primary Navigation Mobile

 What’s it like inside?

 Minimalism means there are few physical controls inside the 3.
-You get a very nice volume control knob that pauses music with a push, but all other stereo controls, plus the heating and even the mirror and steering wheel adjustment is buried in the large 14.5-inch central touchscreen.
-Shortcut icons and temperature controls at the bottom of the screen help, and at least the display is sharp and the graphics appealing.
+You get a very nice volume control knob that pauses music with a push, but all other stereo controls, plus the heating and even the mirror and steering wheel adjustment is buried in the large 14.5-inch central infotainment touchscreen.
+Shortcut icons and temperature controls at the bottom of the screen help, and at least the display is sharp, the graphics appealing and you’re not endlessly scrolling through multiple menus.

 Space for passengers up front is generous, and there’s plenty of width to the interior, too.
 Rear legroom is excellent, with headroom good but not at the same level as the BMW iX.
 Four tall adults will be very happy sat in the 3, five still comfortable.